RedBearAK/toshy/README.md

 On Linux Mint they use a custom menu widget/applet that is set up to activate with the Meta/Super/Win/Cmd key.
 The shortcut for this is not exposed in the usual keyboard shortcuts control panels.
 Right-click on the menu applet icon and go to "Configure" or "Preferences" (make sure you're not opening the preferences for the entire panel, just the applet).

 You will see a couple of things that vaguely look like buttons.
-You can click on the first one and set the shortcut to something `Ctrl+Esc`.
-Click on the other and hit `Backspace` and it will show "unassigned".
+You can click on the first one and set the shortcut to something like `Ctrl+Esc`.
+Click on the other button and hit `Backspace` and it will show "unassigned".
 This will disable the activation of the menu with the Meta/Super/Win/Cmd key.
+Alternately, you could set the secondary shortcut to `Alt+Space` (use the keys corresponding to `Option+Space` if Toshy is enabled), but you will have to track down the same shortcut in the regular keyboard shortcuts control panel (something like "Window menu"?) and disable it.
+If you do this, it will be possible to open the application menu with the same physical keys whether Toshy is enabled or disabled.

 You may need to temporarily DISABLE Toshy (from the tray icon menu, or the GUI preferences app) if it is active, in order to successfully set the shortcut to `Ctrl+Esc`.
 Then re-enable Toshy.
 Or, press the equivalent on your keyboard of `Cmd+Space` when setting the shortcut, and what should appear as the new shortcut is `Ctrl+Esc`.